lukemaxwell/phpbb-parser/README.md

 A Java parser for PHPBB-based websites.

 The `PostsPageParser` can be used to parse a page of posts.
-It will automatically extract the posts, along with the thread ID and total post count for the thread:
+It will automatically extract the posts, along with the thread ID and total post count for the thread.

 ## Usage
 Import the `PostsPageParser`  and use the `parse()` method on a string containing